Meet Adam Gyokuzan Coutts

 I am excited to bring “Depth and Liberation” courses to people interested in exploring meditation as a path towards greater depth and liberation in their daily lives.
 I love to meditate, I love to teach meditation, and I love to share with others the gifts that I have received from the practice of meditation.

-Watch Adam interviewed on TV about Buddhist meditation:
+Watch Adam interviewed on TV about mindfulness meditation:

 Part 1 – The four foundations of mindfulness, breath and body sensation meditations